gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 Higher presentations carry increasingly less information about the visual contents of the image, and increasingly more information related to the class of the image.
 * The sparsity of the activations increases with the depth of the layer: in the first layer, all filters are activated by the input image; but in the following layers, more and more filters are blank.

+A deep neural network effectivvely acts as an *information distillation pipeline,* with raw data going in (in this case, RGB pictures) and being repeatedly transformed so that irrelevant information is filter out (for example, the specific visual appearance of the image), and useful information is magnified and refined.

+This is analogous to the way humans and animals perceive the world.
+After observing a scene for a few seconds, a human can remember which abstract objects were present in it (bicycle, tree) but can't remember the specific appearance of these objects.
+Your brain has learned to completely abstract its visual input - to transform it into high-level visual concepts while filtering out irrelevant visual details - making it tremendously difficult to remember how things around you look.